openhab/openhab-docs/administration/logging.md

 By default all log entries are saved in the file `openhab.log` and event-specific entries are saved in `events.log`.
 Additional log files can be defined in order to write specifics logs to a separate place.

-In order to create a new log file, two sections like the following to be added to the [configuration file](#config-file):
+In order to create a new log file, two sections like the following need to be added to the [configuration file](#config-file):

 **New logger:**